yangshun/tech-interview-handbook/contents/interview-formats.md

 Phone interview are the most common format and every candidate will face this at least once while interviewing.
 You will be asked to speak with an interviewer either over a phone call or VoIP (Skype/Hangout).
 A question will be given to you and you will work on that question using an online collaborative editor (CoderPad/CodePen/Google Docs).

+You are usually not allowed to execute the code even if the editor supports execution.
+So don't rely on that for verifying the correctness of your solution.

 ### Onsite

 If you have made it to this stage, congratulations!
 This is usually the final stage before an offer decision.
 Candidates who made it to the onsite stage will be required to have an in-person interview at the office.
 If you are an overseas candidate, companies might even fly you in and pay for your accommodations!